-The study of the role communication plays in genderization and the role gender plays in communication.
-The focus is on relational interaction in interpersonal and organization contexts, mass media messages, and issues of socialization and power.
+The study of the role communication plays in the socialization of gender and the role gender plays in communication.
+Focus on relational interaction in interpersonal, educational, family and organization contexts; on mass media messages; and on issues of power and critique.
 Also listed as WRC 3044.
 IV; V